tomcastleman/laravel-memcached-plus/README.md

 I created a [demo app](https://github.com/b3it/laravel-memcached-plus-app) for you to see how this package integrates with Laravel 5 and how you could run it on Heroku.

+## Integration with laravel/framework

+I submitted 2 PRs to [laravel/framework](https://github.com/laravel/framework) to integrate this package in to the framework itself:
+* Memcached persistent connections, SASL authentication and custom options: [#7987](https://github.com/laravel/framework/pull/7987) and
+* Memcached Session store configuration [#7988](https://github.com/laravel/framework/pull/7988)

+However @taylorotwell closed them due to lack of tests.
+When time permits I'm planning to add tests and re-submit, but in the meantime if anyone wishes to contribute them please submit a PR.

 ## Support